invasionofsmallcubes/octopress-blog/source/_posts/2013-07-01-road-to-certification-number-5.markdown

 title: "Road to Certification #5"
 date: 2013-07-01 21:15
 comments: true
-categories: [Sun, Certification, SCJP, OSCJP, JAVA6]
+categories: [Sun, Certification, SCJP, OSCJP, JAVA6, Literals]
 ---
 ##Literals
 A **literal** primitive is a representation i the source code of primitive data.